csu-hmc/ISBTGCS2015/README.rst

-This repository holds the source for the slide deck for my SciPy 2015 talk:
+This repository holds the source for the slide deck for my ISB TGCS 2015 talk:

    Quiet standing control parameter identification with direct collocation